ed-lau/jcast/README.md

     $ pip install tox
     $ tox

-To run jcast using the test files and print the results to Desktop
+To run JCAST using the test files and print the results to Desktop

     $ python -m jcast {j}/tests/data/rmats {j}/tests/data/genome/Homo_sapiens.GRCh38.89.chromosome.15.gtf  {j}/tests/data/genome/Homo_sapiens.GRCh38.dna.chromosome.15.fa.gz -o ~/Desktop

-where {j} is replaced by the path to jcast.
+where {j} is replaced by the path to JCAST.

 ## Example using JCAST to generate custom databases from ENCODE